 The Peer Learning Group Model and Agile Learning

-The Peer Learning Group model and process assist managers in developing and/or strengthening the five dimensions of learning-agile leaders.
+The Peer Learning Group model helps managers develop and/or strengthen these five dimensions of learning-agile leaders.
 Let’s consider each in turn.

 Managers hone their Mental Agility when analyzing their management challenges and assessing the root causes of these challenges at the beginning of session 1.
 New connections and possibilities arise as the members share their knowledge and experience.